Today’s Reading: Genesis 20-22

 WE DO NOT NEED TO PROTECT WHAT GOD GAVE US FROM THE GOD WHO GAVE IT TO US.

-This is a statement I heard my husband make in one of his sermons several years ago.
-This may seem like an obvious statement but definitely one I need to be reminded of today, especially concerning my girls.
-My fear of everything that could go wrong threatens to paralyze me.
+This may seem like an obvious statement but definitely one I need to remind myself of often, especially concerning my girls.
+The fear of everything that could go wrong threatens to paralyze me.
 I worry they will get in a car accident, I worry they will get sick, I worry they will get their hearts broken and I worry about the day they will move out of our house.
 I know there is joy in watching God’s plan for their lives roll out but it takes courage to daily place them in God’s hands.

 No matter how excited we are about what God has for our children, no matter how long we have planned for each next step, no matter how much we have prepared for this moment – there is nothing easy about letting go of our children and trusting God with what comes next.
-But today is not the first time we have trusted God with our kids.
-We have spent every day since they were born placing our most precious gifts from God back into the hands of the God who provides.
-It is something we, as parents, have to do daily.
+As parents we must daily place these precious gifts from God back into the hands of the God who provides.

 Abraham would understand just how hard a task this is.
 But Abraham would also understand how it is the same God who blesses us with children in the first place who asks us to trust Him with what comes next – to do anything God would ask us to do with the blessings He has provided for us.